-He told General Marcy, who was a warm friend of his, that after one season in which he had been unusually successful in accumulating a large amount of valuable furs, from the sale of which he had realized the handsome sum of $9,000, he resolved to abandon his mountain life, return to the settlements, buy a farm, and live comfortably during the remainder of his days.
+He told General Marcy, who was a warm friend of his, that after one season in which he had been unusually successful in accumulating a large number of valuable furs, from the sale of which he had realized the handsome sum of $9,000 he resolved to abandon his mountain life, return to the settlements, buy a farm, and live comfortably during the remainder of his days.
 He accordingly made ready to leave and was on the eve of starting when a friend invited him to visit a monte-bank which had been organized at the rendezvous.
 He was easily led away, determined to take a little social amusement with his old comrade, whom he might never see again, and followed him; the result of which was that the whiskey circulated freely, and the next morning found Baker without a cent of money; he had lost everything.
-His entire plans were thus frustrated, and he returned to the mountains, hunting with the Indians until he died.
+Thus, his entire plans were frustrated, and he returned to the mountains, hunting with the Indians until he died.

-Jim Baker’s opinions of the wild Indians of the Great Plains and the mountains were very decided: “That they are the most onsartinist varmints in all creation, an’ I reckon thar not more’n half human; for you never seed a human, arter you’d fed an’ treated him to the best fixin’s in your lodge, jis turn round and steal all your horses, or ary other thing he could lay his hands on.
+Jim Baker’s opinions of the wild Indians of the Great Plains and the mountains were very decided: “That they are the most onsartinist varmints in all creation, an’ I reckon thar not more’n half-human; for you never seed a human, arter you’d fed an’ treated him to the best fixin’s in your lodge, jis turn round and steal all your horses, or ary other thing he could lay his hands on.
 No, not adzactly.
 He would feel kind o’ grateful and ask you to spread a blanket in his lodge ef you ever came his way.
 But the Injin don’t care shucks for you, and is ready to do you a lot of mischief as soon as he quits your feed.
 No, Cap.,” he said to Marcy when relating this, “it’s not the right way to make ’em gifts to buy a peace; but ef I war gov’nor of these United States, I’ll tell what I’d do.
 I’d invite ’em all to a big feast, and make ’em think I wanted to have a talk; and as soon as I got ’em together, I’d light in and raise the har of half of ’em, and then t’other half would be mighty glad to make terms that would stick.
-That’s the way I’d make a treaty with the dog’oned red-bellied varmints; and as sure as you’re born, Cap., that’s the only way.”
+That’s the way I’d make a treaty with the dog’oned red-bellied varmints, and as sure as you’re born, Cap., that’s the only way.”

-Once he came over into New Mexico, where General Marcy was stationed at the time and determined that for the time being he would cast aside his leggings, moccasins, and other mountain dress, and wear a civilized wardrobe.
+Once, he came over into New Mexico, where General Marcy was stationed at the time, and determined that for the time being, he would cast aside his leggings, moccasins, and other mountain dress and wear a civilized wardrobe.
 Accordingly, he fitted himself out with one.
 When Marcy met him shortly after he had donned the strange clothes, he had undergone such an entire change that the general remarked he should hardly have known him.
-He did not take kindly to this, and said: “Consarn these store boots, Cap.; they choke my feet like h—l.”
-It was the first time in 20 years that he had worn anything on his feet but moccasins and they were not ready for the torture inflicted by breaking in a new pair of absurdly fitting boots.
+He did not take kindly to this and said: “Consarn these store boots, Cap.; they choke my feet like h—l.”
+It was the first time in 20 years that he had worn anything on his feet, but moccasins and they were not ready for the torture inflicted by breaking in a new pair of absurdly fitting boots.
 He soon threw them away and resumed the softer foot-gear of the mountains.

 While all this was going on, his comrade had been furiously engaged with the other bear, and by this time had become greatly exhausted, with the odds decidedly against him.
-He entreated Baker to come to his assistance at once, which he did; but much to his astonishment, as soon as he entered the second contest his comrade ran off, leaving him to fight the battle alone.
+He entreated Baker to come to his assistance at once, which he did, but much to his astonishment, as soon as he entered the second contest, his comrade ran off, leaving him to fight the battle alone.
 He was, however, again victorious, and soon had the satisfaction of seeing his two antagonists stretched out in front of him, but as he expressed it, ” I made my mind up I’d never fight nary nother grizzly without a good shootin’-iron in my paws.”

 He established a little store at the crossing of Green River, and had for some time been doing a fair business in trafficking with the emigrants and trading with the Indians; but shortly a Frenchman came to the same locality and set up a rival establishment, which, of course, divided the limited trade, and naturally reduced the income of Baker’s business.